dkuodkuo/6401-Simulations/README.md

 These files were made to double check my probability homework with simulations in R. The textbook being used for these questions is **Introduction to Probability**, by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition.

+Note: the outputs presented are only one instance of a random simulation, and thus will differ between each test run.

 ## Chapter 3

 ### Question 18